Danish PM assaulted in Copenhagen - UPI.com

-The incident took place on the Kutorvet, or public square, in Copenhagen, according to Danish news outlet TV2.
+The incident took place on the Kutorvet, or public square, according to Danish news outlet TV2.

 |Advertisement

-June 7 (UPI) -- A man assaulted Danish Prime Minister Mette Frederiksen Friday in the capital city of Copenhagen.
-The incident took place on the Kutorvet, or public square, in Copenhagen, according to Danish news outlet TV2.
+June 7 (UPI) -- A man assaulted Danish Prime Minister Mette Frederiksen on Friday in the capital city of Copenhagen.
+The incident took place on the Kutorvet, or public square, according to Danish news outlet TV2.

-The incident took place on the Kutorvet, or public square, in Copenhagen, according to Danish news outlet TV2.
+The incident took place on the Kutorvet, or public square, according to Danish news outlet TV2.

+The man reportedly walked up to Frederiksen and hit her while she was walking through the Inner City or Indre By in Dutch, the oldest part of Copenhagen.
+The punch reportedly did not cause the prime minister to fall to the ground.
+She recovered at a nearby cafe.

-The man was subsequently arrested, and the Social Democrat prime minister was "shocked" by the event, the report read.
+The man was subsequently arrested, and the 46-year-old prime minister was "shocked" by the event, the report read.

 The Copenhagen Police confirmed the incident in a post on X.